 Your identity is an ongoing process

-Psychotherapist and author of A Shift Of Mind, Mel Schwartz believes that we shouldn’t look at our identities as a fixed thing.
-Rather, we should look at it as an evolution of ourselves.
+Psychotherapist and author of A Shift Of Mind, Mel Schwartz believes that we should look at our identities as an evolution of ourselves.

 “Our identity should be seen as an ongoing process.
 Rather than a static snapshot, we should embrace a flowing sense of self, whereby we are perpetually re-framing, re-organizing, re-thinking and re-considering ourselves.